DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-1.md

 During procurement, the following should be demonstrated:

-* how the design and implementation uses ongoing user groups
+* how the design and implementation will be tested and iterated throughout the contract to ensure it continues to meet user needs
 * what social work input there has been in the design of the product
 * what service user input there has been in developing the system
-* how the user needs have been weighed against strategic and statutory priorities
+* how the user needs have been balanced with requirements of the system for strategic and statutory priorities
 * how the system provides easy access to the information the user needs and provides a pathway that matches the local authority’s operational practice

 ##Challenges

-Different local authorities have users with different needs, abilities, and ways of working which makes standardisation challenging.
-Procurement is not always user-centred, so user needs do not feed though.
-Understanding the needs of internal users and children and families to allow them to co-create records in an open and transparent manner can be a challenge.
+Different local authorities have users with different needs, abilities, and ways of working, which makes standardisation of case management systems challenging.
+Procurement is not always user-centred, so user needs do not feed into the design of the case management system.
+Understanding the needs of internal users and children and families to allow them to co-create records can be a challenge.

 [Introduction](/index)